t-ray/finances-csv-importer/README.md

 Row insertion uses the syntax `INSERT INTO ...
 ON CONFLICT DO NOTHING`; so re-importing the same file again and again is not a destructive operation.

+### Import Resumption
+This feature assumes that a source spreadsheet is exported to the same target csv file multiple times, and there is little use in re-importing the same rows over and over again.
+In this scenario, the importer would select the largest `tx_id` for a given `account` in the destination table, and only attempt to insert rows read from the csv file where tx_id exceeds the queried maximum.
+This feature is enabled via the `--new` switch.

 # Code Structure
 There is the entrypoint, `main.rs`, and only a handful of modules:
 * config.rs - defines and parses the command line arguments (and supports environment variables)